cargo-limit/cargo-limit/NEOVIM-INTEGRATION.md

 5. Set `CARGO_OPEN=open-in-nvim-all` environment variable

 6. Open two terminals

-7. Run `cd to/your/project ; vi` in one of them
+- run `cd to/your/project ; vi` in one of them

-8. Run `cd to/your/project ; cargo lcheck` in the other
+- run `cd to/your/project ; cargo lcheck` in the other

 On any error or warning Neovim will open corresponding files in new or existing tabs and will set the cursor in each of them.